 Most employers will be able to obtain information necessary from within their HRIS system or employee census file.
 The success of a demographic analysis relies heavily on the data provided.
 Not only does accuracy improve the results of this analysis, but the amount of data that is available for the sample population also positively impacts the outcome.
 If an employer’s records are not up to date or the breadth of information is limited, the demographic analysis has the potential to be skewed.
 However, if the employer has confidence in the validity of the records then they should feel confident that the numbers derived from this method are going to provide an accurate assumption.

 Demographics analyses can tend to make default assumptions.
-For instance, an analysis may assume that 100% of a population is college-educated, but several roles at a particular company many not require a college degree, so it is not likely that 100% of the population at that specific company has a degree.
+For instance, an analysis may assume that 100 percent of a population is college-educated, but several roles at a particular company many not require a college degree, so it is not likely that 100 percent of the population at that specific company has a degree.
 Therefore, an adjustment would need to be made to the numbers to account for the employees that may not have a degree.

 Performing one of these analysis takes some legwork up front to create a model and inputs.
 It can be difficult if one is not familiar with how to go about it and you run the risk of it being less accurate if it is not done correctly.
 However, once you have the model created you will be able to use it over time and not have to recreate it if the demographics of your organization change, because you can just change the inputs.

 Fortunately for employers, Peanut Butter has created a proprietary model that allows them to perform a demographic analysis with little effort.
-If you're interested in learning how many of your employees hold student debt, you can use our calculator to give you an indication, or you can email our client solutions team to receive a custom prevalence analysis.
+Check out our Industries Served pages to find out how many workers in your sector hold student debt, or email our client solutions team and ask for a custom prevalence analysis.